aaghouse/Cybersecurity_ML/README.md

 ## Cybersecurity Machine Learning, threat detection sniffing packets on the network & classifying type of threat
-This project is an initiative to sniff packets on the network, processes the data using ML and classify the traffic as normal or malicious.
+This project is an initiative to processes sniffed network packets headers or information using ML and classify the traffic as normal or malicious.
 On successful classification we then identify threats and bin it according to the type of threat using neural networks..

 ## Project Status: [Completed]